k8si/typy/README.md

 * [paper on the Smalltalk bytecode interpreter](http://smalltalk.gnu.org/files/vmimpl.pdf)

 ## Python Interpreter
+* [UnPyc](http://sourceforge.net/projects/unpyc/) -- this is the most useful thing I've found so far
 * [marshall format](http://daeken.com/2010-02-20_Python_Marshal_Format.html)
 * [The Python Interpreter Is And Not At All Terrifying: Opcodes](http://www.slideshare.net/alexgolec/python-opcodes)
 * [bytecodehacks](http://sourceforge.net/projects/bytecodehacks/) -- we should basically port this into TypeScript (everything is of course out of date, this was written for ~Python 1.5.2)